connellsharp/Firestorm/docs/index.md

 Writing a standard REST API using a `Controller` can often be tedious.
 Writing the same CRUD operations in each controller, adding the same null checks, the same permissions.
 That's before you even get into adding `where` filters or pagination.

 Firestorm simplifies all that by using definitions of fields used in your API.
-You tell Firestorm how to write a field, and that logic is used in `POST`, `PUT` and `PATCH` requests on the collection, a single item or more complex navigation queries.
+You tell Firestorm how to write a field once, and that logic is used throughout your API.

 ## Human-readable REST API